Accepting PhD Students

 Overview

 I am an Associate Professor in Acoustics and Building Services, and the Course Director for MSc Environmental and Architectural Acoustics, Diploma in Acoustics and Noise Control, and The Acoustics Apprenticeship.
-I obtained my PhD degree in Acoustics and Vibration at the University of Hull in 2006.
+I obtained my PhD degree in Acoustics and Vibration from the University of Hull in 2006.
+I have a MSc in Advanced Materials, Processes and Manufacturing from the University of Hull in 2002 and a BSc in Mechanical Engineering.

 My research interests include: